Key takeaways

 Executive Summary

-Cline is an open-source VS Code extension that brings autonomous AI coding to your IDE with a key differentiator: human-in-the-loop approval for every action.
-With 58,000+ GitHub stars, Cline has become the fastest-growing AI coding tool in the VS Code ecosystem.[1]
+Cline is an open-source AI coding agent — available as a VS Code extension, CLI, JetBrains extension (early access), and SDK — with a key differentiator: human-in-the-loop approval for every action.
+With 63,000+ GitHub stars as of June 2026, Cline is the most-starred open-source AI coding extension in the VS Code ecosystem.[1]
 Originally called "Claude Dev," it supports any LLM provider and has pioneered features like browser automation and MCP tool creation that others have since adopted.
+In July 2025 the company raised $32M in combined seed and Series A funding led by Emergence Capital and Pace Capital.[2]

 | Attribute | Value |